 The Council maintains a separate revenue account for recording all income and expenditure relating to the management and maintenance of its housing stock.
 This is known as the Housing Revenue Account (HRA) and the items to be charged and credited to it are prescribed by statute.

-The 2011/12 original budget forecast a decrease in the HRA working balance for the year of \pounds 235,000.
-The outturn position shows an increase to HRA balances of \pounds 326,000, representing an underspend of \pounds 561,000.
+The 2012/13 original budget forecast an increase in the HRA working balance for the year, of £1.833m.
+The outturn position shows an increase to HRA balances of £3.258m, representing an underspend of £1.290m.